awsdocs/aws-step-functions-developer-guide/doc_source/connect-ecs.md

 ## Passing Data to an Amazon ECS Task<a name="connect-ecs-pass-to"></a>

 Step Functions can control certain AWS services directly from the Amazon States Language\.
-For more information, see:
+For more information, see the following:
 + [Service Integrations](concepts-service-integrations.md)
 + [Pass Parameters to a Service API](connect-parameters.md)

 You can use `overrides` to override the default command for a container, and pass input to your Amazon ECS tasks\.
 See [https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerOverride.html](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerOverride.html)\.
-In the example, we have used JsonPath to pass values to the Task from the input to the Task state\.
+In the example, we have used JsonPath to pass values to the `Task` from the input to the `Task` state\.

 The following includes a `Task` state that runs an Amazon ECS task and waits for it to complete\.